 Now let’s take the above analogy into the digital space.
 Let’s assume you were in a presentation in a large room and the speaker began with this:

-“Those people on the back rows – you won’t see all this but if you were really interested you’d be sat up here front.
-Those of you wearing glasses may as well take them off too as they make little difference as the print is still too small, and any of you who may be colourblind you can ask the person next to you to help differentiate in any of these many graphs and charts.
+“Those people on the back rows – you won’t see all this but if you were really interested you’d be sat up here near the front.
+Those of you wearing glasses may as well take them off too as they make little difference as the print is still too small, and any of you who may be colourblind can ask the person next to you to help differentiate content in any of these many graphs and charts.
 I don’t need to tell you what the pictures are – that should be obvious – but they’ll pass so quickly you’ll probably miss them anyway (laughs) and I tend to roam around this stage so do try to keep up.
 Finally, I won’t be able to take questions to clarify anything as I’ll probably overrun anyway”.A digital disaster

 Outrageous!
 And yet, you will have been in presentations where some of these features were all too familiar: perhaps the text was so small you had to be on the first three rows to see it (or use binoculars); the lines on the graphs were so thin that the colours were impossible to differentiate; the pictures had no headings or context (when you downloaded the slides afterwards you could not recollect what was being said against them); there were too many slides with too much irrelevant / distracting detail; the speaker roamed away from the lectern so the microphone didn’t pick up chunks of the audio.
 You were too polite to ask for clarification but you didn’t get the chance anyway, as time was up.